JOAN-IRIBURUN/joan-iriburun-portfolio/content/pages/index.md

     title: Hi!
     subtitle: Welcome to my portfolio!
     text: >
-      I’m Joan, a Data Analyst passionate about turning data into actionable insights using Excel, Power BI, and Word.
-With a background in \[your field], I specialize in analyzing data, creating interactive dashboards, and building clear reports to help businesses make informed decisions.
+      Hi, I’m Joan, a Data Analyst with a passion for turning complex data into clear, actionable insights.
+I specialize in using Excel, Power BI, and Microsoft Word to analyze, visualize, and communicate data effectively.
+My goal is to help organizations make data-driven decisions that optimize performance and drive growth.

-      I’m excited to continue honing my skills in data analysis and visualization to drive business growth and efficiency.
-My goal is to leverage my expertise in Excel and Power BI to contribute to data-driven strategies and deliver impactful insights.
+      With a strong foundation in data analysis and visualization, I create intuitive dashboards, detailed reports, and compelling visualizations that tell the story behind the numbers.
+I’m eager to continue building my skills and contribute to projects that use data to solve real-world business challenges.
     actions:
       - type: Button
         label: projects